-Bipolar mood disorders put a strain on the bipolar person’s mood, daily functioning, and behavior towards the people in their lives.
+Bipolar mood disorders put a strain on the bipolar person’s mood, daily functioning, and behaviour towards the people in their lives.
 Tempestuous behaviour is usually reflected in the way we treat those we love.
-When we are manic or depressed, we are often angry, irritable, out of control, or in an elevated state which we don’t want disturbed or interrupted by other people.
+When we are manic or depressed, we are often angry, irritable, out of control, or in an elevated state in which we don’t want to be disturbed or interrupted by other people.

 Regardless of which pole we are at, we tend to strike out.
 We are difficult to manage and deal with – both because of our symptoms and the way we treat others.
 We are trying and tiring.
 As much as we are loved, we try people’s patience.

-It is difficult to maintain healthy relationships between the bipolar person and the friends and loved ones in their life during these turbulent times.
-It is nearly impossible to strike a healthy balance.
+It’s difficult to maintain healthy relationships between the bipolar person and the friends and loved ones in their life during these turbulent times.
+It’s nearly impossible to strike a healthy balance.
 There is the abuser and the abused.
 The hysterical and the fatigued.
 The symptomatic and the caregiver.
 The querulous and the pacifier.
 The suicidal and the guardian.
-None of these are equitable or healthy relationships and they can take a long-term or permanent toll on a relationship, even during times of stability and even mood and behavior.
+None of these is an equitable or healthy relationship and they can take a long-term or permanent toll on a relationship, even during times of stability and even mood and behaviour.

 I’ll be honest.
-My way of dealing with bad behaviours may seem harsh.
-It’s just that I have decades of my own bad behaviour as well as decades of my ‘person’s’ behaviour as experience in to how to cope with troublesome actions that interfere with healthy relationships.
+My way of dealing with bad behaviour may seem harsh.
+It’s just that I have decades of my own bad behaviour as well as decades of my ‘person’s’ behaviour as experience in how to cope with troublesome actions that interfere with healthy relationships.

 Another way in which to maintain a healthy relationship is to tell the person you are not going to engage with them and their noxious behaviour.
 Give them a good reason as to why you aren’t going to do this.
 You want a good relationship with them and fighting with them isn’t the way to go about it.